MilitaryByOwner Housing Blog

 9) Joint Base Pearl Harbor-Hickam, Hawaii: Surfing Lessons at White Plains Beach

-When you live in Hawaii, you’ll quickly tire of the touristy areas.
+When you're stationed in Hawaii, you’ll quickly tire of the touristy areas.
 Then it’s time to do some exploring!
-Doug Nordman from The Military Guide, military retiree, and longtime Hawaii resident, recommends taking in local flavor by learning how to surf.
+Doug Nordman, author, military retiree, and longtime Hawaii resident, recommends taking in local flavor by learning how to surf.

-10) Quantico Marine Corps Base, Virginia: Hugh Mercer Apothecary Shop
+10) Marine Corps Base Quantico, Virginia: Hugh Mercer Apothecary Shop

 Historic Fredericksburg/Photo from Flickr-Ken Lund